Manitoba Highway 32

 Provincial Trunk Highway 32 (PTH 32) is a provincial primary highway located in the Canadian province of Manitoba.
 It runs from PTH 14 at Winkler to the U.S. border, where it becomes North Dakota State Highway 32.
+Between its northern end and its intersection with PR 243, PTH 32 follows the Boundary Commission Trail.

 The speed limit is 100 km/h from Winkler to just north of the US border, and 50 km/h inside the city of Winkler and in the border/customs area.

 Provincial Trunk Highway 32 was ranked the 3rd worst road in all of Manitoba in 2013.